 However, there are now some portable camping shower options that will do a better job.
 And they’re good for cleaning off dogs, sandy feet, walking boots and more.

 Our current favourite is the Colapz (of the collapsible bucket and watering can fame).
 These good guys have developed a portable pump shower that recharges by USB.
 Looks smart and neat (around £40 or £50 including a collapsible bucket).

+**C:**

+However, there are now some portable camping shower options that will do a better job.
+And they’re good for cleaning off dogs, sandy feet, walking boots and more.

+The good Colapz guys have developed a portable pump shower that recharges by USB.
+Looks smart and neat (around £40 or £50 including a collapsible bucket).